 but we had our share of the classics too.
 We had several of the Reader’s Digest “World’s Greatest Music” LPs, including #1, which consisted of selections from Bizet, Rimsky-Korsakov, Rachmaninoff and, of course, Dukas.
 The Sorcerer’s Apprentice got a lot of play.

-When rock and roll came in, it delivered a severe body blow to the popular music it displaced, and it took me several decades before I could listen to Richard Rogers without thinking of the treacly versions I’d grown up, recycled for the TV.
+When rock and roll came in, it delivered a severe body blow to the popular music it displaced, and it took me several decades before I could listen to Richard Rodgers without thinking of the treacly versions I’d grown up, recycled for the TV.
 I paid less and less attention to the classics but neither did I reject them.
 They just went into a kind of remission.
 I bought a half decent set of classical LPs and dabbled in the classics when CDs came in.
 But over time the thread was mostly lost.

 My daughter’s turntable has caused me to pull out the old LPs.
 And I even realized, belatedly, that my iPod had caused me to ditch my CD player, and that I had another cache of those in the basement, including things like Mozart’s complete piano concerti.
 I am working my way back through the catalogue and using that experience to pull from the essentially unlimited stock of classics at my local library.
 It has been an unexpected pleasure.